DigitalBotanist/WCT/README.md

-# 🦁 Wildlife Threat Controller
+# 🦁 Wildlife Conservation Tracker

 > **Empowering people and technology to protect wildlife through knowledge, data, and intelligent insights.**
 > A future where every species thrives — guided by awareness, collaboration, and AI-driven conservation.